 Participants actively contribute to organisational planning, governance decision-making and policy and procedure development.
-Your organisation demonstrates how you support and listen to Participants, taking into consideration their opinions and ideas, specifically around service delivery and Participant rights.
+Your organisation demonstrates how you support and listen to participants, taking into consideration their opinions and ideas, specifically around service delivery and participant rights.

-ENIOE EVANDI F 0 FAID ENCE EXAMPL .ES
+Other relevant Standards: 3.3, 3.7

-Policy and/or Procedure documents on Participant partnership and involvement in your organisation Documented examples of Participant feedback/ideas that have been implemented to instigate change Documented Meeting Agendas and Minutes to demonstrate Participant involvement Feedback from Participants about their experiences in the development and review of organisational policy and procedure Staff training register documents training provided to Board members, staff and/or Participants to ensure Participant involvement is effective IIV MPLEMENTATION INTO EVERYDAY PRACTICE Your organisation may consider creating a Participants co-design group to support review of policy, procedure, and other documentation that is relevant to Participants
+Policy and/or procedure documents on participant partnership and involvement in your organisation

+Documented examples of participant feedback/ideas that have been implemented to instigate change

+Documented meeting agendas and minutes to demonstrate participant involvement

+Feedback from participants about their experiences in the development and review of organisational policy and procedure

+Staff Training Register documents training provided to board members, staff and/or participants to ensure participant involvement is effective

+Your organisation may consider creating a participant's co-design group to support review of policy, procedure, and other documentation that is relevant to participants

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • You Matter: A guideline to support engagement with consumers, carers, communities and clinicians in health Mental Health Australia - Co-Design in Mental Health Policy
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+• You Matter: A Guideline to Support Engagement with Consumers, Carers, Communities and Clinicians in Health

-• WACOSS - Lived Experience Engagement Framework
+- Mental Health Australia Co-Design in Mental Health Policy - WACOSS Lived Experience Engagement Framework